Induction vs Gas – Which Is Best For Your Kitchen?

 Induction hobs are smooth and flat and can come in a variety of shapes and sizes.
 The shape, size and variety of cooking features available will depend on the make and model of the induction hob.

-But how does it work?
+How does it work?

-When the hob is switched on, the electricity will flow through this coil, creating a high frequency alternating magnetic field.
+When the hob is switched on, the electricity will flow through this coil, creating a high-frequency alternating magnetic field.

 This electromagnetic field will create a reaction between the induction zone on the hob and the bottom of the pan.

 When a pan is placed on the hob, the electromagnetic field flows into the pan and generates a current inside of it.
 It is this current inside the pan that generates heat.

-Pros and Cons of Induction Hobs.
+Pros and Cons of Induction Hobs

 What Is A Gas Hob?